Monday, September 30, 2024

 The Nix

 We drove through our first tunnel and there were many more to come.
-Quite scary driving into the darlness only to have a swt of headlights come bearing down on you.
-And we found a supermarket to stock our mobile larder – hooray.
+Quite scary driving into the darkness only to have a set of blinding headlights come bearing down on you.
+We were self-catering and eventually found a supermarket to stock our mobile larder – hooray.
 Hard to know what's what but exploring supermarkets in foreign countries is always rather fun.
 We had a picnic that night.

 Saturday, September 28, 2024